narlanmatos/narlanmatos.github.io/selected-poems.md

 ---

-*This page brings together the poems currently available to read on this website.*
+*This page brings together the original Portuguese poems currently available to read on this website.*
-*Written originally in Portuguese, these works are presented alongside translations into multiple languages where available.*
 *Each poem page includes publication information and links to other language versions.*

 *As additional poems and translations are published on the website, this collection will continue to grow.*